whistle87/seminar3/instruction_git.md

 Branches in git is needed for working on different versions of original code.
 It gives an opportynity to work on new functions without worries about release version.

+To show information about branches use:

+    git branch

 ### New branch creating

 For creating new branch ...